Anna of Cleves (1552–1632)

 Anna of Cleves (1 March 1552, Cleves – 6 October 1632, Höchstädt an der Donau) was the daughter of Duke William V of Jülich-Berg and Maria of Austria.
+By marriage to Philip Louis, Count Palatine of Neuburg, she became Countess Palatine of Neuburg.

 Marriage and issue

 She married Count Palatine Philip Louis of Neuburg on 27 September 1574, in Neuburg.
 They had eight children: